arkdan/EventNotification/README.md

 This library does exactly that; with sugar:

 - no need to define a notificationName
-- no need to unsubscribe;observer will be unsubscribed from NotificationCenter automatically upon deinit
+- no need to unsubscribe; observer will be unsubscribed from NotificationCenter automatically upon deinit
 - you still have ability to unsubscribe at any point
 - clear syntax.